Updated: Oct 2

-A lot of our clients tend to be families who are renovating or building for the first time, so it's no surprise that one of the first things they ask about is our process.
+A lot of our clients tend to be families who are renovating for the first time, so it's no surprise that one of the first things they ask about is our process.
 While we have already put together a blog post about our overall design process (see link below to read it), I wanted to write another post more specifically about the main documents that our clients can expect to receive when working with us on our full interior design package.
 While every project and scope of work is slightly different, we have a tried-and-true process that works well for us and our clients, so keep reading to find out more!

 1 | Concept Presentation